AndyStubbs/AsteroidsWeb/README.md

-# Astroids
+# asteroids
-A simple Astroids clone
+A simple asteroids clone